davidbroska/Computational-Political-Science/README.md

 **Machine learning for texts: Classification II**

 Building on our knowledge about classification methods, we will discuss ways to evaluate the performance of classifiers.
 In particular, we look at precision, recall, accuracy, and F1.

 We will also introduce regularization for quantitative text analysis, particularly Lasso and Ridge regression.

 The computer exercise is about classifying names using Naive Bayes and Lasso regression.

 ------------------------------------------------------------------------

 ### Session 6

-**Supervised and unsupervised scaling models for texts**
+**Supervised and unsupervised scaling**

 In this session, we will build upon the Naive Bayes classifier and introduce the Wordscores method of Laver, Benoit, and Garry (2003) for scaling latent characteristics.